threefoldtech/zos/docs/provision/it_contract.md

 describe the current state of the reservation, as well as the signatures provided by authorized threebots to advance the state of the reservation.

+- `PoolId`: The id of the pool to which this node is linked.
+A successfully deployed workload will take resources from the pool until it is empty, or the workload is deleted.

 - `NextAction`: This field describes what action should be performed next.
 Given the [enum values](provisiond.mdNextActionEnum), we can roughly describe a reservation life cycle as follows: